Ellednera/MapSearching/README.md

 Overriden to draw some circles at random location on the screen.

 ### 5. TestScript.java
 This is the general script for testing the other classes.
-This progra includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.
+This program includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.
+Some useful codes are also included here.

 All you need to do is just edit, compile and run this file and add on stuff if you want to.